thisisthedave/tasknotes/docs/webhooks.md

 - `recurring.instance.completed` - When a recurring task instance is marked complete

+### Reminder Events

+- `reminder.triggered` - When a task reminder fires and displays a notification

 ## Payload Structure

 All webhook payloads follow this structure: